 Background and rationale

 It has been shown that maximal power output is ~8-15% higher in a non-seated posture compared to when seated (Reiser et al., 2002; Hug et al., 2011, Driss and Vandewalle, 2013).
 Evidence suggests the increase in maximal power when using a non-seated posture is due to a greater contribution of power from muscles in the upper body (Davidson et al., 2005 (Pilot study)).
-This evidence is supported by the finding that riders activate their upper body muscles during high-power output cycling to a greater level in a non-seated posture compared to when seated (Turpin et al., 2017).
-It has been proposed that this upper body muscle activity is to prevent upward acceleration of the rider's centre of mass, which allows leg extension power to generate greater levels of crank power (Dore et al., 2006).
+This evidence is supported by the finding that riders activate their upper-body muscles during high-power output cycling to a greater level in a non-seated posture compared to when seated (Turpin et al., 2017).
+It has been proposed that this upper-body muscle activity is to prevent upward acceleration of the rider's centre of mass, which allows leg extension power to generate greater levels of crank power (Dore et al., 2006).
 Further insight has been provided recently by the finding that riders raise and lower their centre of mass during specific phases of the crank cycle to amplify instantaneous maximal crank power when cycling in a non-seated posture (Wilkinson et al., unpublished data).
-The purpose of this study is to quantify the contribution of upper body muscular and non-muscular power to maximal power output during sprint cycling in both a seated and non-seated posture.
+The purpose of this study is to quantify the contribution of upper-body muscular and non-muscular power to maximal power output during sprint cycling in both a seated and non-seated posture.
 The underlying mechanisms possibly associated to changes in maximal power output will be explored using three-dimensional motion capture, instrumented cranks, inertial measurement units, and surface electromyography to measure and analyse the motion, force output, and muscle activity of the rider under each condition.

 References